-- (1) An oral request for a search warrant may be filed when there is a risk of delay.
+- (1) An oral request for a search warrant may be filed when a delay would be detrimental.
 An oral request for a search warrant may be communicated to a preliminary proceedings judge also by telephone, radio or other means of electronic communication. - (2) Upon being advised that an oral request for a search warrant is being made, the preliminary proceedings judge shall record all of the remaining communication.
-If a voice recording device is used or a stenographic record made, the preliminary proceedings judge must have the record transcribed, certify to the accuracy of the transcription and file the original record and transcript with the Court within 24 hours of the issuance of the warrant.
-If longhand notes are taken, the judge shall sign a copy and file it with the Court within 24 hours of the issuance of the warrant.
+If a voice recording device is used or a stenographic record made, the preliminary proceedings judge must have the record transcribed, certify the accuracy of the transcription and file the original record and transcript with the court within 24 hours of the issuance of the warrant.
+If longhand notes are taken, the judge shall sign a copy and file it with the court within 24 hours of the issuance of the warrant.